HumanCellAtlas/metadata-schema/docs/structure.md

 ### Recording the standard

-The schema will be stored as a series of individual documents which are related to entities and modules associated with them *e.g* project.json, biomaterial.json, sequencing_process.json.
-These documents are stored in a single versioned control GitHub repository alongside documentation about the schema, the meaning of their contents, and the update process.
+The schema will be stored as a series of individual documents which are related to entities and modules associated with them (*e.g.*, project.json, biomaterial.json, sequencing_process.json).
+These documents are stored in a single versioned control GitHub repository alongside documentation about the schema, the meaning of their content, and the update process.
 Using GitHub, anyone will be able to propose changes to the schema through pull requests.
 Only a specified list of committers will be allowed to approve pull requests and issue new versions of the metadata standards.

 ## Specifying schema URLs